alex-harvey-z3q/jira_worklog/README.md

 #### `infill`

-The `infill` option specifies the number of hours worked per day.
+The `infill` option specifies the number of hours worked per day, and is used to calculate the number of hours to infill to the `default` ticket.
 The default is `8h`.
 To disable infilling, do not specify `default` in the data file (see below).

+Note that infilling will never occur on Saturdays and Sundays, although at this stage it will on public holidays.
+Infilling will also not occur if the number of ours worked equals or exceeds `infill`.

 #### `server`